UPDATED December 7, 2018

 This list is based on a wide variety of ad networks I’ve tried.
 Some I continue using while others not any more, but I include them because they may be good for your to try.

 Most importantly, the set of ad networks and options below are a diverse set of advertising options.
-In other words it’s not a list of ad networks that all use Ad Exchange.
-Instead, each ad network below offers something unique.

 Table of Contents